Our contractors, Norse South East, sweep roads, collect litter and empty bins in the district.

 Litter on roads and pavements

-If the amount of litter is considerable it should be dealt with within 12 hours in normal residential roads, and within a maximum of 6 hours in main shopping areas.
+If the amount of litter is considerable it should be dealt with within 12 hours in normal residential roads, and within a maximum of six hours in main shopping areas.

 Fines for litter and dog fouling

 You can be fined £80 if you drop litter or £50 if you do not clean up after your dog.
-Read more about litter and dog fouling enforcement.

 A number of parish and town councils also own litter bins, which they site on areas such as recreation grounds and parks.